 Aasaman Nepal having an experience in working at times of emergency coordinated with DDRC in each district in collaboration with representatives from Alliance 2015.
-Also, it coordinated with ward/VDC secretary and other government officials for list of beneficiaries.
-ASN arranged local staff and volunteers for relief distribution and therefore contributed in overall management of distribution in support with representatives from Alliance 2015.
+Also, it coordinated with ward/VDC secretary and other government officials for the list of beneficiaries.
+ASN arranged local staff and volunteers for relief distribution and therefore contributed to the overall management of distribution in support with representatives from Alliance 2015.

 2. Education in Emergence (EiE) Project